Yeshua in the Writings: Esther

 I had something I knew I needed to deal with, but my want-to just wasn’t up-to it.
 I considered King David’s repentant words in Psalm 51 (a frequent flier in my own battle with sin) but found myself in Ezekiel 37 instead.
 Can I just tell you how much I love those first 14 verses?

-The Goodness of God: In the psalms
+The Goodness of God: In the Psalms

 Something I've struggled with since becoming a believer is seeing God's goodness.
 I find it funny that The Behold Collective is in a series about God's goodness but it's the most blurred in my life.
 I've texted my mentors about 30 times since moving about how hard college is and how exhausted I am.
 God knows exactly what he's doing.
 Through studying for this blog, I have read scriptures that give me deja vu.
 I have felt these emotions before; I have cried out to God in these ways before, but my good, good God has also always answered in these ways before.
 I challenge you to view the Psalms the same way.
 How can this reflect your life and your lament?